logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

   - yberlinger
   - yyyogev
 ---
 If you’re working with Kubernetes, you can use the yaml file below as a reference to deploy the collector/agent and use the output of `kubectl explain deployment` as your **apiVersion** value.

-This example may not work for all files: Some environments may require you to modify the yaml file.
+We checked this Kubernetes deployment reference with Jaeger agent version 1.18.
+If you're using a newer Jaeger agent version and you have issues implementing this example in your environment, you may need to modify the yaml.
+If you need help, reach out to the Logz.io Support team by chat or by email.

 #### _Before you begin:_